arkohut/memos/README.md

 ### Using Ollama for Visual Search

-By default, Memos only enables the OCR plugin to extract text from screenshots and build indices.
+By default, Pensieve only enables the OCR plugin to extract text from screenshots and build indices.
 However, this method significantly limits search effectiveness for images without text.

 To achieve more comprehensive visual search capabilities, we need a multimodal image understanding service compatible with the OpenAI API.
 Ollama perfectly fits this role.